andrewcparnell/dataviz_course/intro.md

 The course will run using the R programming language, with a focus on the ggplot2 package and its extensions.
 The first day covers many of the basics of this approach, whilst the second day covers extensions into higher dimensional data analysis, interactive visualisations, and visualising statistical and machine learning model output.

-The course material was developed in collaboration with Dr Catherine Hurley at Maynooth University.
+The course matertial was developed in collaboration with Dr Catherine Hurley at Maynooth University.

 ## Intended audience